 - Only 7% of our users change the shipping option.
 By skipping the shipping screen and making it optional, we will improve our conversion rate by XX%.

 - Reducing friction when adding an item, should increase the number of items added to the basket and reduce the number of lost customisation.

 - By Postponing the recipient selection to the moment of checkout we might increase our average order value.

-- Allowing user to preview their order before checking out will increase conversion rate.
+- Allowing a user to preview their order before checking out will increase the conversion rate.

 An iterative process that kept me busy for a long time.
 (9 months).
-Including inspiring meeting, intense discussions against de scoping, and never ending compromises between dev, product and design.
+Including inspiring meetings, intense discussions against de-scoping, and never-ending compromises between dev, product, and design.
 This was the real stuff.

 - The more deeply engaged a user is, the more likely to convert.